PawseySC/shell-hpc/_episodes/01-intro.md

 *1. Run each sample through an assay machine
     that will measure the relative abundance of 300 different proteins.
-    The machine's output for a single sample is a file with one line for each protein.
+    The machine's output for a single sample is a file with one line for each protein.*
-2. Calculate statistics for each of the proteins separately using a program her supervisor wrote called `goostats`.
+*2. Calculate statistics for each of the proteins separately
+    using a program her supervisor wrote called `goostats`.*
-3. Write up results.
+*3. Write up results.
-    Her supervisor would really like her to do this by the end of the month so that her paper can appear in an upcoming special issue of *Aquatic Goo Letters*.*
+    Her supervisor would really like her to do this by the end of the month so that her paper can appear in an upcoming special issue of 'Aquatic Goo Letters'.*

 *It takes about half an hour for the assay machine to process each sample.
 The good news is that